drpicox/david-rodenas.com/_notes/lunar-landing.md

   - html

 ---
-Usuarlly web games are implemented through canvas.
+Usually web games are implemented through canvas.
 This project is a small game of lunar landing implemented directly with the html DOM, without using canvas or any image.